 If your Nest Thermostat will turn on but you can’t control it or it’s running slow, try manually restarting it beginning with turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a a USB charger plugged into the wall or a computer.

 PLEASE READ: Do not try to power on or off your thermostat while it’s still connected to a computer for charging.
-(They didn’t explain why, but if they say don’t do it, DO NOT DO IT.)
+(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)

-After roughly 10 minutes of charging, unhook the Nest Thermostat from the USB charger.
-If the component has turned on while plugged in, power it off and then turn it back on again, manually restarting the thermostat.
+After about 10 minutes of charging, unhook the Nest Thermostat from the USB cord.
+If the component has turned on while plugged in, shut it down and then turn it back on again, manually restarting the system.
 Once it has restarted completely, plug it back in to finish charging.
 After an hour of charging, unhook the Nest Thermostat and restore it to its base.

-If you have tried both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in reinforcements.
+If you have attempted both of these processes and the Nest Thermostat is still giving you trouble, you will need to bring in some experts.
 Enter us!
-If Sunbeam Service Experts installed your Nest Thermostat, please give us a call at 716-427-6807 or schedule an appointment online.
+If Sunbeam Service Experts put in your Nest Thermostat, please feel free to call us at 716-427-6807 or schedule an appointment online.
 If your Nest Thermostat was not put in by Sunbeam Service Experts, please reach out to Nest Support here.

-Additionally, do not let this experience scare you about your Nest’s reliability.
-By owning and properly utilizing Nest, your thermostat is honestly saving money for you daily.
-When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
+Finally, do not let this experience worry you about your Nest’s reliability.
+By owning and properly using Nest, your thermostat is honestly saving money for you every day.
+When set it up appropriately, Nest intelligently learns your lifestyle, then adjusts your heating and cooling use to optimize energy savings constantly, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.